 The second Iron Maiden album is the first to feature guitarist Adrian Smith and producer Martin Birch.
-They would both make one hell of a difference, as this retro review argues.
+They would both make one hell of a difference.

 Produced by Martin Birch